Ik-Riyad/Ik-Riyad/README.md

 ## 👋 About Me
 Passionate Full Stack Web Developer skilled in building modern, responsive, and user-friendly web applications.
-Experienced in React, Node.js, MongoDB, and Tailwind CSS with hands-on projects completed through Programming Hero.
+Experienced in React, Node.js, MongoDB, and Tailwind CSS with hands-on projects completed.
 Always eager to learn new technologies and improve coding skills.

 ---